 The technical-problem solving task of the production function suggests that groups benefit from a wide range of choice in terms of the technological and communication tools used to fulfill project goals.
 Research into communication needs of CI users strengthens this claim, showing the need to support diverse technological and communicative needs of groups operating within CI environments [23, 26, 38].
-As such, CI tools are being developed with a range of synchronous and asynchronous communication and collaboration tools to match the needs of groups of various sizes and types [23, 26].
+As such, CI tools are developed with a range of synchronous and asynchronous communication and collaboration tools to match the needs of groups of various sizes and types [23, 26].
 However, balancing the type and amount of telecommunication services offered is especially difficult in the area of scientific collaboration [38].

-Early organizational and collaboration research has identified the value of informal, direct, two-way communication when dealing with the complex and uncertain environment of scientific work [38].
+Early organizational and collaboration research identifies the value of informal, direct, two-way communication when dealing with the complex and uncertain environment of scientific work [38].
 However, recent work demonstrates that synchronous communication tools sometimes requires such high coordination costs that it may result in a loss of collaboration effectiveness [38].
-As such, there is a growing interest in developing communication technologies for CI environments that provide a range of technical-problem solving options including automated updates of work progress, off-line processing of work, and the ability to answer quick questions without demanding immediate responses [23, 38].
+As such, there is growing interest in developing communication technologies for CI environments that provide a range of technical-problem solving options including automated updates of work progress, off-line processing of work, and the ability to answer quick questions without demanding immediate responses [23, 38].

-The management (i.e., collection, storage, processing, sharing) of vast amounts of data has been at the heart of the development of CI since the earliest CI research visions were published [4, 5].
-However, these same visions also warn of the difficulty of resolving the political and disciplinary interests surrounding data management in the sciences (a political-preference resolving task).
+The management (i.e., collection, storage, processing, sharing) of vast amounts of data is fundamental to the development of CI [4, 5].
+However, early CI reports warn of the difficulty of resolving the political and disciplinary interests surrounding data management in the sciences (a political-preference resolving task).
 Accordingly, research into the technical and organizational solutions of the management of data in CI environments tends to fall into two broad categories.
-First, there are many concerns about how to meaningfully collect, share and analyze data in situations ranging from small work groups to multi-disciplinary and multiinstitutional collaborations.
+First, there are many concerns about how to meaningfully collect, share and analyze data in situations ranging from small work groups to multidisciplinary and multi-institutional collaborations.
 Second, CI environments reveal or reinforce the fundamental role data plays in shaping scientific communities and practice.

-The management of data in CI environments presents a range of group work issues.
+Data management in CI environments presents a range of group work issues.
 Large CI projects often require the ability to store, annotate and share large amounts of multimodal data both within and beyond the original research team [1].
 As one of the major proposed benefits of CI tools is collaboration within and across disciplines, data management in CI environments necessitates supporting several data models, re-analysis of data under differing assumptions, validation of many computational models, and the exploration of multiple measures of validity and analysis [31].
 Furthermore, when sharing data across large distributed teams, there arise issues with how to develop and store standardized annotations (without sacrificing individual researcher ability) [1] and how to develop CI environments that support separate collaborative and individual perspectives on stored data [19].